EU sanctions Russia military intel chief over Skripal

-Brussels (AFP) - The European Union imposed chemical weapons-related sanctions Monday against nine Russian and Syrian officials, including the chief of Moscow's powerful GRU military intelligence agency.
+Brussels (AFP) - The European Union slapped sanctions on the two most senior officers in Russian military intelligence Monday and identified the two agents accused by Britain of carrying out a chemical attack.

+Along with the measures against the four GRU officers, EU member states also imposed asset freezes and travel bans on five Syrians linked to strongman Bashar al-Assad's chemical weapons program.

-The EU accused the Russians -- two agents and the head and the deputy head of the GRU -- of the "possession, transport and use" of the nerve agent used in the attack in Salisbury, England last March.
+The EU accused the Russians -- two agents and the head and the deputy head of the GRU -- of orchestrating the "possession, transport and use" of the nerve agent used in Salisbury, England last March, in a failed attempt to assassinate a defector.

-Sanctions had been expected against two alleged Russian agents, who use the alleged pseudonyms Alexander Petrov and Ruslan Boshirov and are said to have travelled to Salisbury to carry out a failed assassination.
+The agents are accused of travelling under the pseudonyms Alexander Petrov and Ruslan Boshirov, but the sanctions order confirms reports that identify them as Anatoly Chepiga and Alexander Mishkin, both 39 years old.

+These identities had previously been revealed by the British-based Bellingcat investigative group, which pieced together evidence from leaks and online data trails to find two decorated GRU field officers.

-But the decision to target the GRU leadership -- identified by British officials as agency chief Igor Kostyukov and his deputy Vladimir Alexseyev -- ups the stakes in the dispute.
+Their listing was expected, but the decision to target the GRU leadership -- identified as agency chief Igor Kostyukov and his first deputy Vladimir Alexseyev -- ups the stakes in the dispute.

-In addition to an assets freeze and travel ban for the Russian officials, Europe announced sanctions on an alleged Syrian chemical weapons agency and five Syrians, EU states said in a statement.

 "This decision contributes to the EU's efforts to counter the proliferation and use of chemical weapons which poses a serious threat to international security," a statement said, after EU foreign ministers met.